smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

  - Call checking policies if message is allowed to send
  - Provide Request Controller information of any incoming request should be terminated.

-### Provide plugin architecture for easy adding additional functionality and RPC groups
+### Provide plugin architecture for easy adding extra functionality and RPC groups

 Create **PluginManager** class that will be responsible for searching and loading rpc plugins.
 All commands logic should be stored in rpc plugins.